• Recipes

 Dry ingredients:

-• 2 tablespoons Orrington Farms Vegan Beef Flavored Powder - See Notes for a homemade version.
+• 2 tablespoons Orrington Farms Vegan Beef Flavored Powder - See Notes for a homemade blend, or use mushroom powder

 • ⅓ cup nutritional yeast